 Knowing how to prepare for an event can go a long way in being successful.
 Networking events are typically different than career fairs; it's important to make that distinction.
 Rather than coming prepared with resumes, think business cards instead.
 One of my favorite professional networking tips is that it's important to be relaxed and act naturally at a networking event, so carrying around a folder full of resumes just doesn't allow for that.
 If you do come across someone who'd like to see a resume, grab their business card and email it to them the next day.

 In addition to business cards, be prepared with a pen.
 You may need to jot down some additional info on a card you're handed, so bring a pen (or two) so you don't miss out on this opportunity.
 Think about each of the items you'll need and make sure you have them packed and ready to go the night before.

 One of the most important things you need to have prepared is your elevator pitch.
-An elevator pitch is a brief, persuasive pitch that really sells something, and it's key to how to network effectively.
-These are critical for business professionals to have for situations when there’s only a short amount of time to impress.
+An elevator pitch is a brief, persuasive pitch that really sells something, and it's key for networking effectively.
+These are critical for business professionals to have for situations when there's only a short amount of time to impress.
 Networking events present attendees with many of these types of situations, so be prepared to pitch yourself or your business in two minutes or less.

-A solid elevator pitch can pique the right person’s interest and convince them that there’s a reason for them to stop and listen longer.
-Think about yourself as though you were selling a product.
+A solid elevator pitch can pique the right person's interest and convince them that there's a reason to stop and listen longer.
+Think of yourself as though you were selling a product.
 How would you sell yourself to the CEO of a major organization if you crossed paths on an elevator, and you only had 10 floors to go until the opportunity was lost?
 Develop and then practice your pitch.
 It takes guts to give a good elevator pitch, so be ready.

 Work the room